duplode/duplode.github.io/src/posts/_distributive.md

   defining here and the plural of "extractor", which would have made some passages of this text very awkward.

-Two major consequences follow directly from this law of extractors:
+I will call this property the *law of extractors*.
+It can be seen as an alternative form of the identity law, as the two can be shown to be equivalent with the help of the naturality law.
+A major selling point for this alternative form is that it helps to make explicit two important consequences:

-- For every `u :: g a`, there is a function (namely, `($ u)`) which can be used through `fmap` to change `chart` into `u`.
+- For every `u :: g a`, there is a function (namely, `\p -> p u`, or `($ u)` for short) which can be used through `fmap` to change `chart` into `u`.
 Considering that `fmap` cannot change shapes, that is exactly what we would expect if all `g a` values had the same shape (more specifically, the shape of `chart`).

-- `chart` holds all possible `g a -> a` extractors polymorphic in `a`, with every extractor occupying the position it extracts from.
+- `chart` holds all possible `g a -> a` extractors polymorphic in `a`, with every extractor occupying the position it extracts.
 That is what makes it possible for it to reconstruct any `u :: g a` by feeding it to the extractors.
+By the way, it is worth noting that `forall a.  g a -> a` extractors are essentially natural transformations from `g` to `Identity`, which is ultimately why the naturality properties of `distribute` matter so much here.

 Below is a tiny example with `Duo` which illustrates these two
 consequences: